MDias04/MDias04/README.md

 Oi Oi amigos 👋

 I'm a junior software developer learning everything I can about Flutter 💙.
 I started as a manual software tester and moved into automated software tester to junior developer in my current job.
-I couldn't be much happier.
+I couldn't be more happier.

 🔭 I’m currently working on my personal App

-🌱 I’m learning more Flutter.
+🌱 I’m learning more about Flutter.
 Everything I can learn I will.

 🤔 I’m looking for help with Flutter.
 Currently enjoying Andrea Course and tips and tricks.